Installation of Nexus Aluminum Grinder Wheels

 - When installing the drive wheel onto the motor shaft or pulley shaft, make sure that the key way is aligned up properly with the wheel and shaft.

-- If the key is too large, remove the steel key and grind or file it down so that the drive wheel slides on easily.
+- If the key stock is too large, remove the steel key and grind or file it down so that the drive wheel slides on easily over the key.

 - Never hammer the drive wheel onto the motor shaft as this may damage the motor and/or bearings.